 Wind Damage from Different Types of Storms

-It is important to know when a storm is approaching your area and what type of storm it is so you know the potential and level of damage to expect.
+It's important to know when a storm is approaching your area and what type of storm it is so you know the potential and level of damage to expect.
 These wind damage facts will help you better understand the potential for wind damage and how to prevent it.
 Here are some steps you can take to minimize the risk of damage to your home when severe weather strikes.

 Preventing Wind and Storm Damage

-Most wind damage is caused by flying debris either from plants or other structures and objects that are not secured.
-If a storm is approaching your area, make sure any potential debris around your home such as patio furniture, toys, garbage cans, and other objects are either secured or brought inside.
-Your doors and windows should also be secured to help minimize the potential storm damage to the home.
+Most wind damage is caused by flying debris either from plants or other structures and objects that aren't secured.
+If a storm is approaching your area, make sure any potential debris around your homes, such as patio furniture, toys, garbage cans, and other objects, are either secured or brought inside.
+Secure your doors and windows to help minimize the potential storm damage to the home.

 Roof damage can be reduced during the construction phase when the roof deck and the shingles or membrane is applied over the decking.
 A well-designed roofing system will firmly anchor the trusses and decking to the walls and foundation to keep the entire roof from lifting off the building in a strong wind.
-Roofing material must be properly fastened to the deck.
+Roofing material must be fastened to the deck.
 Weakly connected shingles will lift easily from the deck.

 Falling trees and tree limbs are another significant type of damage to structures in a windstorm.
 Tree maintenance to remove dead limbs or identify and remove weakened trees will reduce the likelihood of the structure being damaged.

-Mitigating Damage after a Storm
+Mitigating Damage After a Storm

 Close any openings made in the structure by the wind.
 Roof openings and broken windows are the most common problem.
-Keep a roll of plastic sheeting that can be quickly cut to size and nailed over the opening.
+Keep a roll of plastic sheeting that can be cut to size and nailed over the opening.

-Keep your personal safety in mind and attempt such a closure yourself only if it can be done with little or no risk.
-Your insurance policy will likely cover the cost of emergency close up.
+Keep your safety in mind and attempt such a closure yourself only if it can be done with little or no risk.
+Your insurance policy will likely cover the cost of an emergency close up.
 Contact your agent or claims center to report the damage and seek advice on how to proceed.

 Preventing Flood Damage

-According to the National Flood Insurance program flooding is the most common natural disaster in the United States causing $2.7 billion in losses between 2001 and 2010.
-Flooding is not covered by most homeowner’s insurance policies so it may be necessary to buy a separate flood policy for your home.
+According to the National Flood Insurance Program (NFIP), flooding is the most common natural disaster in the United States.
+It caused $2.7 billion in losses between 2001 and 2010.
+Most homeowner’s insurance policies do not cover flooding, so it may be necessary to buy a separate flood policy for your home.

 Three Key Steps